dart-lang/pub/doc/repository-spec-v2.md

 The `dart pub` will display the `message` in the terminal, so the user can discover that they need to navigate to `https://pub.example.com/manage-tokens`.
 Once the user opens this URL in the browser, the server is then free to ask the user to sign-in using any browser-based authentication mechanism.
-Once signed-in the server can allow the user to create a token and tell the user to copy/paste this into stdin for `dart pub token add pub.example.com`.
+Once signed in the server can allow the user to create a token and tell the user to copy/paste this into stdin for `dart pub token add pub.example.com`.